Compare

 What you get moving off Perforce

-No server to operate
+No server to operate or secure

 Predictable per-user pricing